 “Less than five percent of turquoise mined worldwide has the characteristics to be cut and set into jewelry.
 Once a thriving industry, many Southwest mines have run dry and are now closed.
 Government restrictions and the high costs of mining have also impeded the ability to find gem-quality turquoise.” – Saba Naseem, Smithsonian Magazine

-Sometimes external variables play a key role in gemstone pricing.
+Sometimes external variables play a key role in gemstones cost.
 Supply and demand are two of the most critical variables that can impact a gemstone’s price.
 When a gemstone becomes scarce due to mining challenges, you can expect to pay more for stones as buyers scramble to purchase available pieces on the market.
 This is especially true with Kashmir sapphires, but not always the case as with Thai sapphires.
 A holistic view has to be taken when assessing scarcity.

 Country of Origin